TomKeddie/Horribly-Overengineered-Nixie-Clock/README.markdown

 and the mainboard fits the 5x10 cm limit of ITead Studio/Seeed Studio.
 A full kit with 6 digits would consist of one mainboard PCB and three driver PCBs.

+(The firmware will appear here as soon as there is something usable.)

 ## BOM

 The key components are: